 HOW DOES HAIR-PULLING START?

 Often trichotillomania starts at an early age – generally between 8-14 years old.
-Though I’ve had clients as young as 7 who pull their hair and as old as 55 who have been stuck with the habit of pulling their hair.
+Some clients as young as 7 pull their hair and as old as 55 who have been stuck with the habit of pulling their hair.

 The onset of trich is not always clear.
 One theory for trichotillomania states that a stressful or traumatic event, such as moving or the loss of a loved one, or a family conflict precedes the onset of hair pulling and then hair pulling begins, in an attempt to relieve tension caused by a stressful event.

 This behavior eventually becomes habitual.
 In a way, it’s the same way that biting nails becomes habitual – frequently triggered by a subconscious feeling.

-Trichotillomania may even begin in response to what a child may perceive as excessive demands from an authoritarian or an overbearing parent, worries about social life, even concerns about school.
+Trichotillomania may even begin in response to what a child may perceive as excessive demands from an authoritarian or an overbearing parent, worries about social life, and even concerns about school.

 Most people don’t know what triggers trich, but often it gets worse year after year.
 Because it’s a habit that generates so much shame, it feels almost impossible to overcome.

 I’m here to tell you that yes, you CAN overcome hair-pulling.
 I’ve experienced success with dozens of women.

 Mary was a lovely 36-year-old woman who had been pulling her hair and eyelashes out since she was about 6 years old.
 She had given up all hope of ever seeing her lashes grow and wearing mascara.
 A friend had read that trichotillomania can be overcome easily with hypnosis, so Mary made an appointment.

 During her first three sessions, we worked together on her hair-pulling habit.
 Using hypnosis and EFT (the Emotional Freedom Technique), she created a new habit to replace her old one.
 After each session, she noticed that she was pulling less and less.

 By the tenth session, Mary hadn’t pulled her hair or lashes for a month.